-To monitor Instagram profiles, the “follow” button is the go-to strategy.
-You’re telling Instagram you’re interested in that profile’s content and want it to appear on your News Feed.
+To monitor Instagram profiles, the “follow” button is a common strategy.
+You’re telling Instagram you like that user’s content and want it to appear on your News Feed.

 But “following” an Instagram profile doesn’t ensure you’ll see all their content, or even half of it: Instagram algorithms organize feed according to what it believes you’ll find the most interesting, calculated from the overall content you engage with.

-So, for certain content to appear at the top of your feed, you have to manually look it up and spend time engaging with it.
+For certain content to appear at the top of your feed, you have to manually look it up and spend time engaging with it.
 Even then, you would have to be on Instagram every time they post an update to not miss anything new.

-And when you “follow” a page, it appears on your Instagram profile as one of the pages you’re following.
-But what if you don’t want the world knowing you’re followed the page?
-Maybe there’s a company, political group or celebrity you want on your feed, but without sacrificing your privacy.
+When you “follow” a page, it appears on your Instagram profile as one of the pages you’re following.
+But what if you don’t want the world knowing you’ve followed the page?
+Maybe it’s a company, political group or celebrity you want on your feed, but without sacrificing your privacy.

-Maybe they’re your competitor, and you’re looking to monitor their Instagram for competitive intelligence.
-But increasing their number of followers and engagement rates would be counterintuitive.
-Not to mention inadvertently advertising your competitors’ brand – it’ll appear on your profile as one of your followed pages.
+Maybe it’s your competitor, and you want to monitor their content and user engagement for competitive intelligence.
+But adding them to your profile would be inadvertently advertising their brand – it’ll appear on your profile as one of your followed pages.
 Oops.

-To monitor Instagram profiles without manually looking them up, telling the world about it or promoting competitors, use Visualping to monitor Instagram profiles for you.
+To monitor Instagram profiles without manually looking them up, telling the world about it or promoting your competitors, use Visualping to monitor Instagram profiles for you.

 Visualping automatically checks web pages for changes.
 When there’s a change, Visualping sends you an email alert with a screenshot of the highlighted changes.

-Visualping allows users to monitor Facebook pages by tracking any visual changes to the profile – posts, followers, photos and engagements, for example.
-You can monitor both private Instagram profiles who’ve approved your follow request, and public profiles.
+Visualping allows users to monitor Instagram pages by tracking any visual changes to the profile – posts, followers, photos and engagements, for example.
+You can monitor both private profiles who’ve approved your follow request, and public profiles.

 The Access Site link, at the bottom of the alert, takes you to the monitored Instagram profile, so you can promptly view the changes within the app.